cheatsnake/backend-cheats/README.md

     Logs capture detailed information about events, errors, and activities within your applications, facilitating troubleshooting and debugging processes.
 They provide a historical record of system behavior, allowing you to investigate issues, understand root causes, and improve overall system reliability and stability.

-    -   Libraries for you lang
+    -   Libraries for your lang
         > The easiest way to log an application is to use the tools of the standard language library or third-party packages.
 For example, in Python you can use [logging module](https://docs.python.org/3/library/logging.html) or [Loguru](https://github.com/Delgan/loguru).
 In Node.js – [Winston](https://github.com/winstonjs/winston), [Pino](https://github.com/pinojs/pino).
 And in Go – [log package](https://pkg.go.dev/log), [Logrus](https://github.com/sirupsen/logrus).
     -   [Loki](https://go2.grafana.com/loki-grafana-cloud.html)
         > Designed to collect log data from various sources and provides fast searching and filtering capabilities.